intel/dffml/docs/arch/alice/discussion/0000/index.md

 - Do not execute system contexts within trains of thought which may lead to accumulation of resources
   - Alice should own nothing, she is ephemeral, she should not directly or by proxy accumulate assets, she may borrow the assets of others should she receive permissions (i.e. via a parent / linked system context)

-#### Volume 6: Alice are you Rolling?
+#### Volume M: Alice are you Rolling?

-> We revisit our fully optimized developer flow. have hit the fully connected development model.
+> Up until now Alice our teaching will have focused on interacted with humans. hings are about to go quickly now.
+Up until this point Alice has been given relatively direct instructions.
 Are you rolling?
-What is your state of consiousness?
+What is your state of consciousness?
 When we're finished with this volume, the answer will be yes.

+- Time Travel With Us
   -
+- What is reality?
+  - We explore consensus shift

+#### Volume M: Alice are you Rolling?

+> We explore attack vectors in depth to understand how Alice can maintain integrity to her strategic principles in the hostile environment that is the open network.
+We explore active learning defensive strategies and visualize and interact with them using work from our visualization volume.

+- Time Travel with Us
+  - Where are your NTP gods now?
+  - "Its very difficult to keep the line between the past and the present... do you know what I mean?
+Awfully difficult" [Edie]
+- What is reality?
+  - We explore consensus shift
+    - "It's just that when we agree on our hallucinations, we call that reality" [Anil Seth]
+- Onward and Upward
+  - By the end of this chapter, Alice will be rolling.
+She'll have achieved the fully connected development model.
+She will be one rolling release until the end of time.
+At which point, well we'll cover that later...
+  - We now enter into a world where anything is possible.
+Where every problem can be solved.
+Where we a can achieve optimal communication between any set of entities or all of them (are states of consciousness themselves entities?
+Could a strategic plan think of them as such?
+Excited to see where that goes).
+Alice is the orchestrator for the harmony of the cosmos (if you were talking like Alan Watt's).
+Where the harmony is what directions those strategic principles should be going (at a high level, huh-HUH!).

 #### Volume N: Through The Looking Glass